🚨 Mission 06: Create a custom agent using natural language with AI and grounding it with your data

 Now, instead of navigating to the SharePoint list and creating a new item, employees simply chat with the agent instead.

-🗣️ Use natural language to create agents¶
+🗣️ Use natural language to create agents

 Previously you learnt how to quickly build agents in Copilot Studio using prebuilt agent templates in Lesson 05 - Get started quickly with pre-built agents.
-In this lesson, we'll dive into the conversational creation experience with Copilot.
-Copilot Studio makes it easy to build agents by chatting with Copilot, just like having a conversation.
+In this lesson, we'll dive into the conversational authoring experience with AI.
+In Copilot Studio, you don’t need to write code to create an agent.
+Copilot Studio makes it easy to build agents by starting with a description in your own words (natural language).

-🌱 But I'm new to "describing what I want" - what do I do?¶
+🌱 But I'm new to "describing what I want" - what do I do?

 Describing in natural language to create a custom agent might be a new concept for you.
 Whenever you use Copilot across Microsoft products and services, you are using natural language in the form of a prompt.

-🪄 Why Prompts matter¶
+🪄 Why Prompts matter

 - They guide the agent’s behavior.